 What is a Dental Implant?

 Dental implants are prosthetic replacements for missing roots and teeth.
-The dental implant acts as the tooth’s root, and a prosthetic crown is placed over the implant to replace the missing tooth.
-In essence, the dental implants are metal ‘screws’ in different sizes and shapes for the specific needs of a patient, whether a single or multiple teeth need to be replaced.
+They act as the tooth’s root, and a prosthetic crown is placed over the implant to replace the missing tooth.
+In essence, the implants are metal ‘screws’ in different sizes and shapes for the specific needs of a patient, whether a single or multiple teeth need to be replaced.
 These are fixed within the bone where the previous tooth or teeth existed.
 The root portion of the dental implant forms the root where as the exposed portion (above the gum-line) supports the prosthesis.
 Once placed, a prosthetic crown, bridge and even a denture can be fixed onto the implant to replace the natural crown of the tooth.

 Dental implants are made of biologically-friendly metals such as nickel and titanium, of which titanium alloys are now most frequently used.
 Titanium is a precious metal which has the unique ability to attract bone cells.
-When a Titanium dental implant is placed, bone cells begin to deposit around the dental implant and over time, stabilize it firmly in place- this process is known as “osseo-integration”, whereby the dental implant naturally integrates itself within the bone due to the deposition of new bone around it.
+When a Titanium dental implant is placed, bone cells begin to deposit around the prosthetic tooth and over time, stabilize it firmly in place- this process is known as “osseo-integration”, whereby the dental implant naturally integrates itself within the bone due to the deposition of new bone around it.